moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 1. The learner navigates to the exercises section of a lesson.
 2. The learner selects an available coding challenge.
 3. The system displays the problem statement, input/output examples, and starter code.
-4. The learner writes code in the Monaco Editor.
+4. The learner writes code in the Monaco Editor in platform.
+5. The learner drag/drop blocks of code in the blockly Editor in app.
-5. The learner clicks "Run Tests" to validate their solution.
+6. The learner clicks "Run Tests" to validate their solution.
-6. The system executes the code against test cases.
+7. The system executes the code against test cases.
-7. The system displays results showing passed/failed test cases.
+8. The system displays results showing passed/failed test cases.
-8. If all tests pass, the learner clicks "Submit Solution."
+9. If all tests pass, the learner clicks "Submit Solution."
-9. The system awards XP and updates skill mastery.
+10. The system awards XP and updates skill mastery.
-10. The learner receives a success message with earned points.
+11. The learner receives a success message with earned points.

 **Alternative Scenarios:**